A Novel Approach to Solving Goal-Achieving Problems for Board Games: Discussion

 \section{Discussion}

-We discuss the generality of our approach, and then directions for future work.
-First, our approach RZS is general in the sense that it is applicable to many other goal-achieving problems, in addition to Go and Hex.
-In the Appendix, we also illustrate the applicability of RZS by a game, called Slither, which involves stone moving.
+Our approach RZS is general in the sense that it is applicable to many other goal-achieving problems, in addition to Go and Hex.
 A list of open issues worthy of further investigation is as follows.

-First, extend RZS to other goal-achieving problems for Go, such as seki and SSK, to solve more L\&D problems.
+\begin{itemize} \item Extend RZS to other goal-achieving problems for Go, such as seki and SSK, to solve more L\&D problems.
 Incidentally, many experts expect a win for White for 7x7 kill-all Go.
-If so, the success of this work will make it more likely to solve 7x7 kill-all Go entirely.
-Second, apply RZS to other goal-achieving problems for other games and even other domain of applications, incorporating RZS into other search algorithms, such as proof-number search \cite{allis1994searching,nagai2002df} or alpha-beta search \cite{knuth1975analysis}.
-Finally, it is worth investigating whether zone patterns can act as features in pattern recognition to facilitate explainability in deep neural network training.
+If so, the success of this work will make it more likely to solve 7x7 kill-all Go entirely. \item Apply RZS to other goal-achieving problems for other games, such as Gomoku, Connect6 and Slither \cite{bonnet2015draws}, and even other domain of applications. \item Incorporate RZS into other search algorithms, such as proof-number search \cite{allis1994searching,nagai2002df} or alpha-beta search \cite{knuth1975analysis}. \item Finally, it is worth investigating whether zone patterns can act as features in pattern recognition to facilitate explainability in deep neural network training. \end{itemize}